alanng10/StandInfoTech/Docue/a.md

 Class Lang System that is execute on Android is System Android.

+System Android execute zero to multi instant of 1 module ref.

 System Android program is Program.

 Program has 1 ProgramFrame.